-Within our Federation of Schools we provide PSHE education to Key Stages 3 and 4, through a spiral programme that gradually expands and enriches key concepts, increases knowledge, deepens understanding, and develops key skills through a thematic approach.
+Within our school we provide PSHE education to Key Stages 3 and 4, through a spiral programme that gradually expands and enriches key concepts, increases knowledge, deepens understanding, and develops key skills through a thematic approach.
 Our planned programme is designed to help them adequately navigate and address the many difficult moral, social and health-related issues that arise in their lives and in the society they live in.
-It is our intention that PSHE will support the development we of the young men and women in our Federation of Schools enabling them to live confident healthy, independent lives as individuals within society.
+It is our intention that PSHE will support the development we of the young men and women in our school, enabling them to live confident healthy, independent lives as individuals within society.
 In addition to this, the PSHE programme promotes fundamental British Values, which are taught implicitly in lessons and throughout all key stages.

 The key 3 areas covered throughout the PSHE programme are: